Phylliade/vinci/README.md

 # Features

 * Define your Deep Nets using Keras
-* Easy to add a new algorithm using a well-defined API
+* Easy to implement a new algorithm, using a well-defined API
-* Advanced training capabilities: Offline traning, critic-only (or actor-only) training...
+* Advanced training capabilities: Offline training, critic-only (or actor-only) training...
 * Easy logging : Tensorboard, Terminal...

 # Installation